 If you are a housing association tenant, your landlord may be able to help you move.
 The two largest housing association landlords in Hertsmere are Affinity Sutton and Aldwyck Housing Group.
 You should contact your estates officer for advice and assistance.

-If you are a home owner, live in private rented accommodation or with family or friends, contact any of the agencies listed above.
+If you are a home owner, live in private rented accommodation or with family or friends, you can contact the advice agencies below.

-Galop - Support for lesbian, gay, bisexual and transgender people experiencing domestic violence.
+Galop - Support for lesbian, gay, bisexual and transgender people experiencing domestic abuse.
 Helpline 0800 999 5428.

 Women's Aid - National domestic abuse charity.
 Helpline 0808 2000 247 (24 hours)